RDMA: Cost Effective Agent-Driven Rare Disease Mining from Electronic Health Records: Introduction

 \section{Introduction}

-Rare diseases affect approximately 1 in 10 Americans, constituting a significant healthcare challenge despite their individual rarity \cite{VTNews2025_general_fact}.
+Rare diseases affect approximately 1 in 10 Americans, constituting a significant healthcare challenge despite their individual scarcity \cite{VTNews2025_general_fact}.
 Accurate diagnosis remains difficult due to the vast diversity and sparsity of these conditions \cite{auvin2018problem_rarity}.
-While efforts to map ICD codes to more granular rare disease Orphanet codes have been attempted \cite{cavero2020icd10_to_orpha}, over 50\% of Orpha codes lack a direct mapping, resulting in the under-reporting of rare diseases within ICD-annotated systems.
-Furthermore, phenotypes, a key feature in understanding rare diseases, only 2.2\% of codes within the Human Phenotype Ontology (HPO) have matching ICD codes \cite{tan2024implications_icd_codes}.
+While efforts to map international classification of diseases (ICD) codes to more granular Orphanet codes have been attempted \cite{cavero2020icd10_to_orpha}, over 50\% of Orpha codes lack a direct mapping, resulting in the systematic under-reporting of rare diseases in ICD-annotated systems.
+Furthermore, only 2.2\% of HPO codes have matching ICD codes \cite{tan2024implications_icd_codes}.
+Existing rare disease differential diagnosis benchmarks rely directly on ICD labels without Orphanet or HPO concept annotations \cite{zhao2026agenticrarediseasediagnosis_deeprare}, potentially overstating real-world performance \cite{nguyen2026diagnostic_diff_diag_meta_analysis}.
+General purpose clinical NLP tools such as cTAKES \cite{wiegreffe2019clinical_ctakes} and MetaMap \cite{khin2017medical_metamap} inherit this same limitation, as they ground to ICD and UMLS terminologies, making automated documentation of rare disease conditions challenging.
+Mining clinical notes from EHRs offers a promising path forward, enabling direct mapping to HPO \cite{gargano2024mode_hpo} and Orphanet \cite{weinreich2008orphanet} without relying on ICD codes as intermediaries \cite{dong2023ontology_poor_annotations, yang2023enhancingphenotyperecognitionclinical}.
+However, real clinical notes are long, noisy, and filled with abbreviations and implicit clinical reasoning, exposing three critical gaps in existing mining approaches.

-Mining clinical notes from electronic health records (EHR) offers a promising solution for identifying rare diseases and their associated phenotypes \cite{dong2023ontology_poor_annotations, yang2023enhancingphenotyperecognitionclinical}.
-Large language models (LLMs) have demonstrated particular promise for this task due to their flexibility and strong performance across various clinical applications \cite{yang2023enhancingphenotyperecognitionclinical, wu2024hybrid, chen2024rarebenchllmsserverare}.
-Furthermore, LLMs can provide interpretability through explanations \cite{savage2024diagnostic_interpretability} and leverage existing knowledge bases containing definitions, synonyms, and phenotype relationships \cite{garcia2024_HPORAG, sanmartin2024kg_rag} without the need of extensive training \cite{gao2024retrievalaugmentedgenerationlargelanguage_RAG_SURVEY}.
-Due to their ability to leverage existing tools like ontologies and databases, LLMs are capable of extracting rare disease mentions and phenotypes while directly mapping them to structured ontologies such as the Human Phenotype Ontology \cite{gargano2024mode_hpo} (HPO) and Orphanet \cite{weinreich2008orphanet}.